FormidableLabs/redux-little-router/README.md

 </Fragment>
 ```

 `<AbsoluteFragment>`s do not communicate with their parent or child routes like `<RelativeFragment>`s do.
-The route you pass to `forRoute` must match an exact route in your routes configuration, and are analgous to absolute URLs (they are not "relative" to the `forRoute`s of any other fragment in the hierarchy).
+The route you pass to `forRoute` must match an exact route in your routes configuration, and are analogous to absolute URLs (they are not "relative" to the `forRoute`s of any other fragment in the hierarchy).

 `<AbsoluteFragment>` accepts an additional `forRoutes` prop that allows the fragment to display on multiple routes: